dom3d/LearningProtoactorNetOnOSX/README.md

 ## Cluster
 'Cluster' automates the aspect of building and managing a grid of connected ProtoActor instances.
 (Intance is sometimes referred to as Node or Server).
 It relies on 3rd party solutions such as Consul.
 An instances joins and leaves a Cluster via the Cluster API.

-## Virtual Actors (Grains)
+## Grains (Virtual Actors)
+Using Grains in ProtoActor is not really just another feature layer.
+It's overall a different approach where you don't manage actors directly.

-This feature automates the placement and spawning of Actors in a Cluster.
-This is mostly achieved by defining the RPC interfaces via protobuf definition files.
+This is automatic actor creation, cluster placement and spawning.
+This is mostly achieved by defining the RPC interfaces via protobuf definition files and using a custom code generators.

 # Terminology
 **(Warning might not always be accurate)**